-The Providence City Council Education Subcommittee reviewed the Achievement First ("AF") application to open two mayoral academy charter schools in Providence to educate children from four host communities (Cranston, North Providence, Providence and Warwick).
-In addition to reviewing the application itself, the Subcommittee received a presentation on November 29 from representatives of Rhode Island Mayoral Academies and AF and a cost projection from the Providence School Department on December 6.
+The Providence City Council does not have a formal role in this process.
+With that said, the Education Subcommittee studied the application and investigated it so we could understand it better for ourselves, and to answer questions from constituents.
+In addition to reading the application and researching some demographic data, the Subcommittee received a presentation on November 29 from representatives of Rhode Island Mayoral Academies and AF and a cost projection from the Providence School Department on December 6.
+We wish to share this Report with RIDE and the Board for them to consider as part of their deliberations.

 In this Report, the Subcommittee will analyze some of the proposed schools' education program and fiscal impacts on the Providence Public Schools.
-Based on this analysis we recommend that the Board of Regents accept the Achievement First proposal with a modification, namely that the Board of Regents' consideration of the second elementary school be postponed for a period of three additional years.
-We make this recommendation for three reasons, namely:
+Based on this analysis, we recommend that the Board of Regents accept the Achievement First proposal with a modification, namely that the Board of Regents' consideration of the second elementary school be postponed for a period of three additional years.
+We make this recommendation for four reasons, namely:

-- \ The additional time will allow Achievement First to adapt its urban model to the combined urban/suburban culture required by a Mayoral Academy; - \ The additional time will help Providence adapt better to a significant loss of financial resources and possible seniority-based teacher assignments; and - \ The additional time can help expand the base of support for the school.
+- \ The additional time will allow Achievement First to adapt its urban model to the combined urban/suburban culture required by a Mayoral Academy; - \ The additional time will help Providence adapt better to a significant loss of financial resources and possible seniority-based teacher assignments; - \ The additional time create space to consider other mayoral academy and/or charter school proposals; and - \ The additional time can help expand the base of support for the school.